QuinnPhys/PythonWorkshop-science/README.md

 **November 17 & 18, 2016**.
 Please [register](https://goo.gl/forms/EbrqSk25TQOXCFJp2) in advance.

 Two-day workshop as an introduction to Python for scientific computing.
+Please bring your own computer to this event.

 ## Schedule ##